-- < Successful completion of the M.B.A. core curriculum with a minimum cumulative GPA of 3.00.
-A student must repeat any course in which he/she earned a grade lower than a C-. - < Student will be required to pass successfully a comprehensive exam. - All credit applied toward the M.B.A. degree must have been completed within six years of matriculation at Belhaven.
+- Successful completion of the M.B.A. core curriculum with a minimum cumulative GPA of 3.00.
+A student must repeat any course in which he/she earned a grade lower than a C-. - Student will be required to pass successfully a comprehensive exam. - All credit applied toward the M.B.A. degree must have been completed within six years of matriculation at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
-Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.B.A. program.) - < Payment of all tuition and fees.
+Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.B.A. program.) - Payment of all tuition and fees.

 M.B.A.
-Course Sequence
+Courses 5

-Course # Title Credit # Weeks
+Course # Title Credit

-MBA 608 Business Communication 3 6
+MBA 608 Business Communication 3

-MBA 612 Business Principles I 3 7
+MBA 612 Business Principles I 3

-MBA 613 Business Principles II 3 6
+MBA 624 Ethical Problems in Business 3

-MBA 618 Statistics for Business Decisions 3 8
+MBA 646 The Legal Environment of Business 3

-MBA 624 Ethical Problems in Business 3 6
+MBA 658 Managerial Economics 3

-MBA 638 Advanced Managerial Accounting 3 8
+MBA 664 Marketing Management 3

-MBA 646 The Legal Environment of Business 3 6
+MBA 682 Principles of Executive Leadership 3

-MBA 658 Managerial Economics 3 8
+MBA 688 Business in a Global Environment 3

-MBA 664 Marketing Management 3 6
+MBA 696 Business Policy and Strategy 3

-MBA 672 Financial Leadership 3 8
+MSM 640 Organizational Leadership 3

-MBA 682 Principles of Executive Leadership 3 6
+MSM 643 Finance & Accounting for Managers 3

-MBA 688 Business in a Global Environment 3 6
+MSM 660 Current Issues in Human Resources 3

-MBA 696 Business Policy and Strategy 3 8
+MSM 668 Leadership & Organizational Change 3

-TOTAL 39 89
+TOTAL 39